How to Remove Shrubs: DIY Methods, Costs, and When to Hire a Pro

 Rose of Sharon / Hibiscus

 Easy to dig but seeds itself everywhere.
 After removal, expect seedlings to appear for 2-3 years.
 Pull them when small.
+A single mature Rose of Sharon (Hibiscus syriacus) can drop thousands of seeds per year.
+I removed one from my side yard six years ago and still pull a few seedlings every spring.

 Professional shrub removal costs